 Distributed Optimizer automatically reaches out to all participating workers to update parameters using gradients computed by the distributed autograd engine.

 The Getting Started with Distributed RPC Framework tutorial first uses a simple Reinforcement Learning (RL) example to demonstrate RPC and RRef.
 Then, it applies a basic distributed model parallelism to an RNN example to show how to use distributed autograd and distributed optimizer.

 The Implementing a Parameter Server Using Distributed RPC Framework tutorial borrows the spirit of HogWild! training and applies it to an asynchronous parameter server (PS) training application.

 The Distributed Pipeline Parallelism Using RPC tutorial extends the single-machine pipeline parallel example (presented in Single-Machine Model Parallel Best Practices) to a distributed environment and shows how to implement it using RPC.

 The Implementing Batch RPC Processing Using Asynchronous Executions tutorial demonstrates how to implement RPC batch processing using the @rpc.functions.async_execution decorator, which can help speed up inference and training.
-It uses similar RL and PS examples employed in the above tutorials 1 and 2.
+It uses RL and PS examples similar to those in the above tutorials 1 and 2.

 The Combining Distributed DataParallel with Distributed RPC Framework tutorial demonstrates how to combine DDP with RPC to train a model using distributed data parallelism combined with distributed model parallelism.